 Chat – use it to quickly discuss ideas and get help on the fly while using Luna.

 Mail – write to us if you want to say "hi!", or you want to collaborate with us.
-Please do not use mail to report problems or get help with Luna usage – using forum is always a better idea.
+Please do not use mail to report problems or get help with Luna usage – using chat is always a better idea.